Christianity in Thailand: Catholicism

-The earliest Roman Catholic missionaries in Siam were Friars Jeronimo da Cruz and Sebastiâo da Canto, both Dominicans, who came in 1567.
+The earliest Catholic missionaries in Siam were Friars Jeronimo da Cruz and Sebastiâo da Canto, both Dominicans, who came in 1567.
 They were killed by the Burmese in 1569.
 Later, the Franciscans and Jesuits arrived.
 The 17th, 18th, and 19th centuries were marked by alternating periods of toleration and persecution of missionaries by the Siamese rulers.

 By the beginning of the 20th century, there were about 23,000 Catholic adherents, 55 churches and chapels, representatives of monastic orders, and social and educational institutions (orphanages, schools and a seminary and college).
-Many Roman Catholic missionaries arrived in the first half of the 20th century.
+Many Catholic missionaries arrived in the first half of the 20th century.
 As of 2019, Thailand has about 400,000 Catholics.
 On 22 October 1989, the catechist Philip Siphong Onphitak and six companions (nuns and laymen), who had been executed by Thai police during the Franco-Thai War of 1940 on the suspicion that they were French spies, were beatified as the Martyrs of Thailand.